linjekoll/web-client/README.md

 Run `foreman start` in the application folder, `foreman` will do the following.

 1. Watch and compile `sass` and `scss` on-the-fly.

+## Models

+Models extend Backbone.Model if no other information is given

+### Line
+- Extends: Collection
+- Arguments: line id, colours (foreground, background)
+- Fetches stops from the server using paths like `/lines/:line_id/stops`

+### Vehicle
+- Arguments: journey id, vehicle type

+## Views

+### Line
+- Probably contains a canvas for Raphael and info like end stations and line name
+- Iterates through the Line collection to find typical travel times and calculates relative pixel distances

+### Vehicle
+- Reacts to changes in the Vehicle model:
+  - time: if vehicle is moving, change animation to reflect new time.
+Otherwise, do nothing?
+  - coordinates: if vehicle is